 Choosing the right home inspector can be difficult.
 Unlike most professionals, you probably will not get to meet me until after you hire me.
-Furthermore, different home inspectors have varying qualifications, equipment, experience, reporting methods, and yes, different pricing.
+Furthermore, every home inspector has varying qualifications, equipment, experience, reporting methods, and yes, different pricing.
 One thing for sure is that a home inspection requires work, a lot of work from your home inspector.
-Ultimately a thorough home inspection depends heavily on the individual inspector’s own effort.
+Ultimately a thorough home inspection depends heavily on the individual home inspector and their own effort.
 If you honor me by permitting me to be your home inspector, I guarantee that I will give you my very best effort.
 This I promise you.

 – John Woodall

 - I perform residential, single family and multi-family home inspections in the Greater Cincinnati and Northern Kentucky areas.

-- I include a termite or (WDO) wood destroying organisms inspection and report with every home inspection at no additional charge.
+- I include a termite or (WDI) wood destroying insect inspection and report with every home inspection at no additional charge.

 - Radon testing and mitigation services are available at your request and at reduced cost to you.